The information in this article applies to:

 I found a material in Chief Architect's library that I want to modify.
 However, if I use the rainbow tool in a camera view to change the material's pattern in Vector Views, or its texture in Standard rendered views, it changes all instances of that material in my plan, and it does not save my changes in the library.

-How can I make a customized library material that I can use in plans in the future?
+How can I make a customized library material that I can use in future plans?

 If you wish to customize a material that you see in the Library Browser, and make those changes available for use in other plans or for exporting, begin by creating a copy of the material and then modify it as needed.

-Note: Bear in mind that while you can customize a manufacturer's material in a wide variety of ways, the end result may not be something that the manufacturer can actually provide
+Bear in mind that while you can customize a manufacturer's material in a wide variety of ways, the end result may not be something that the manufacturer can actually provide.

 To save a modified material in the library